 The problem is that there is no ‘one’ culprit.
 Some sites suffer from a communication breakdown; others have poor planning or a lack of reporting procedures.
 There’s a wide range of reasons why projects might fail, but that doesn’t mean all hope is lost.

-By putting procedures like milestones in place, you can improve productivity, track site performance, and help keep your project out of the red.
+By putting procedures like milestones in place, you can identify where you need to improve productivity to help keep your project out of the red.